igorwolfs/RF-simulations/README.md

 # RF-simulations
-This repo contains my learning progress in openEMS and related software for visualization.
+This repo contains my learning progress in openEMS and related software for RF simulation and visualization.

 ## Resources
 ### Learning FTDT method